-MEDLIFE divides donations into two funds, the MEDLIFE Fund, which dedicates 100% of every donation toward building sustainable development projects for poor communities, and the Mission Fund which is the broadest kind of giving to MEDLIFE and helps MEDLIFE accomplish it's overall mission.
+MEDLIFE divides donations into two funds, the MEDLIFE Project Fund, which dedicates 100% of every donation toward building sustainable development projects for poor communities, and the MEDLIFE General Fund which is the broadest kind of giving to MEDLIFE and helps MEDLIFE accomplish it's overall mission.

-100% of donations and fundraising are used toward the creation of medical clinics, schools and other development projects topromote access to basic necessities and skills encouraging poor individuals and families to free themselves from the constraints of poverty and promote a cycle of health, education and personal development.
+100% of donations and fundraising are used toward the creation of medical clinics, schools and other development projects to promote access to basic necessities and skills encouraging poor individuals and families to free themselves from the constraints of poverty and promote a cycle of health, education and personal development.

-All public donations and chapter fundraising dollars go to the MEDLIFE Fund.
+All public donations and chapter fundraising dollars go to the MEDLIFE Project Fund.

-MEDLIFE Mobile Clinic participation fees and Mobile Clinic campaign donations go to the Mission Fund.
+MEDLIFE Mobile Clinic participation fees and Mobile Clinic campaign donations go to the MEDLIFE General Fund.